relloyd/halfpipe/README.md

 ## Introduction

-Halfpipe is a command-line utility for streaming data to and from:
+Halfpipe is a single-binary, command-line utility for streaming data to and from:

 1. Snowflake
-1. Oracle
+2. Oracle
-1. SQL Server
+3. SQL Server
-1. S3 Buckets
+4. S3 Buckets
+5. Netezza
-1. ODBC connections (bring your own database drivers)
+6. ODBC connections (bring your own database drivers)
-1. Postgres support is on the [roadmap](#roadmap)
+7. Postgres support is on the [roadmap](#roadmap)

 It reduces the complexity of common data integration patterns to single commands that run the same on your workstations as they do in production.
 Among other things it supports:

 * Extracting snapshots and deltas periodically
-* Oracle Continuous Query Notifications to stream in real-time
+* Oracle Continuous Query Notifications to stream in real-time (Oracle limitations apply)
 * HTTP service to start/stop/launch jobs
 * Automatic conversion of table metadata DDL
-* [Serverless](#support-for-serverless-with-aws-lambda---12-factor-mode), for simple productionisation in AWS Lambda
+* [Serverless](#support-for-serverless-with-aws-lambda---12-factor-mode), for  use in AWS Lambda

 ## Feature Demos